Romex Targets Ants in OKC: Effective Solutions

 Discover why 90% of DIY ant treatments fail and learn science-based methods that target entire colonies, not just visible workers.

-This guide reveals why most treatments fail and provides actionable strategies that target the real problem—the entire colony structure.
+This guide provides insights into why most treatments fail and offers strategies to address the root of the problem—the entire ant colony.

-The 95% Rule: Why You Only See a Fraction of the Problem
+The 95% Rule: Seeing Only a Fraction of the Problem

-• Scouts (2-5% of workers): Explore new areas, establish pheromone trails
+• Scouts (2-5%): Explore new areas and establish pheromone trails.

 Regional Ant Species: Know Your Enemy

-Different species require completely different approaches.
-Here are the dominant species across our service regions:
+Different species require tailored approaches.
+Here's a breakdown of dominant species in our service regions:

 RegionPrimary SpeciesNesting BehaviorPeak Activity